terreng/arcade/README-SETUP.txt

 Map all of the buttons to match "internal keybindings" column of "docs/Keybindings Guide.xlsx"

 Put all of the games in C:/games
+(Make sure to add the manifest.json files with the title, author and type) (thumbnails are called 'thumbnail' and previews are called 'video_thumbnail')

+Add keybindings if need be
+(An object of the key on the arcade to a keycode on the keyboard)